|MPING(1)||General Commands Manual||MPING(1)|

 -iIFNAME, otherwise the unicast routing table is used by the kernel to select the outbound interface, which often is not what you want.

-mpingdoes not create or send IGMP frames directly.
-It only asks the Linux kernel for groups from a specific interface, which is then converted to the IGMP v2 join messages, or IGMP v3 membership reports by the kernel. /proc/sys/net/ipv4/conf/eth0/force_igmp_version.
+mpingdoes not create or send IGMP/MLD frames directly.
+Instead, it asks the kernel for groups from a specific interface, which is then converted to the IGMPv2/MLDv1 join messages, or IGMPv3/MLDv2 membership reports by the kernel. /proc/sys/net/ipv4/conf/eth0/force_igmp_version.
 E.g., to change

 echo 2 | sudo tee /proc/sys/net/ipv4/conf/eth0/force_igmp_version